-23. The various inquiries should be viewed in the following light.
+- 23. The various inquiries should be viewed in the following light.
 The annual inquiry is regarded as the central inquiry of the system; however, an infrequent inquiry with complete coverage will provide detailed information to be used as bench-mark data for other inquiries and for those countries that do not maintain up-to-date registers of their industrial establishments.
 Other infrequent inquiries can be regarded as an extended version of the annual inquiry, and the more-frequent-than-annual inquiries as limited versions of the annual.
-This approach should be useful for all countries regardless of their industrial statistics, the approach indicates that priority should be given to developing the annual inquiry, although the framework for that inquiry will usually be based on the results of an infrequent inquiry.

-24. Much emphasis is placed on the need for integrating the inquiries of various frequencies so that the data produced by each inquiry may supplement those produced by the others.
+This approach should be useful for all countries regardless of the stage of statistical development.
+For those countries in the process of developing their industrial statistics, the approach indicates that priority should be given to developing the annual inquiry, although the framework for that inquiry will usually be based on the results of an infrequent inquiry. - 24.
+Much emphasis is placed on the need for integrating the inquiries of various frequencies so that the data produced by each inquiry may supplement those produced by the others.
 In order that the results may clearly supplement each other, the inquiries need to be based on consistent concepts and definitions.
 To achieve this, special attention must be paid to scope and coverage, the statistical unit used, the classifications used, the reference period and the items of data to be gathered and their definitions.